 Updated Aug 2019

 Last week, I wrote about why Hawaii is a good place to be a senior citizen, citing subsidized housing for seniors as one of the reasons.
-If you’re a senior who’s interested in affordable housing on Oahu, here’s an apartment complex that you should know about.
+If your interested in affordable senior housing on Oahu, here’s an apartment complex that you should know about.

 Just last week (note: this article was originally written in Feb 2017) was the grand opening of Franciscan Vistas Ewa, a newly constructed subsidized housing complex for seniors located in Ewa Beach on Oahu.
 Residents must be age 62 or older to qualify, and annual-income limits apply: